AnnaztlaW/OperatingSystems/README.md

-# OperatingSystems
+# Operating Systems
-Code within repository is for Kent State course titled operating systems coding project one.
+Code within repository is for Kent State course titled Operating Systems coding project one.
 ## Overview
 This project attempts to implement the producer consumer relationship in the shared memory utilizing a buffer.
 The producer generates items and puts items onto the table. <b/>